weareswat/challenges/README.md

 						.ToListAsync());
 }
 ```
 This URI lists every BlogPost descendingly, so the top rated posts stay on top, when a GET request is made to /posts.
-Ratio is very important for post rating, but if two posts have this same value then whichever has the most upvotes gets ranked higher.
+Ratio is very important for post rating, but if two posts have this same value then whichever has the most upvote percentage gets ranked higher.

 4.3 The next two Actions, **UpvotePost(...)** and **DownvotePost(...)** work similarly, so only the former will be explained, the difference between them is in which Post property is incremented.